February 2019 DHA Clinical Communities Speaker Series Home Study

 Activity Code: 190000628 Approval Number:

-- 7.00 COPSKTThis continuing education activity has been accredited by The Council on Professional Standards for Kinesiotherapy (COPSKT) to include 7.00 contact hours/0.7 CEU.
-DHA J-7 CEPO accredits enterprise-wide continuing education activities for military and civilian health care professionals.
+This continuing education activity has been accredited by The Council on Professional Standards for Kinesiotherapy (COPSKT) to include 7.00 contact hours/0.7 CEU.
+DHA, J-7, CEPO accredits enterprise-wide continuing education activities for military and civilian health care professionals.
 These courses are critical to DHA’s goal of providing the best possible quality care to active duty service members, veterans, and their families.

 - 7.00 IPCEThis activity was planned by and for the healthcare team, and learners can receive up to 7.00 Interprofessional Continuing Education (IPCE) credits for learning and change.
-In support of improving patient care, this activity has been planned and implemented by DHA J-7 CEPO.
-DHA J-7 CEPO is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Academy of Physician Assistants (AAPA), the Association of Regulatory Boards of Optometry's Council on Optometric Practitioner Education (ARBO/COPE), the American Psychological Association (APA), and the Association of Social Work Boards (ASWB) to provide continuing education for the health care team.
+In support of improving patient care, this activity has been planned and implemented by DHA, J-7, CEPO.
+DHA, J-7, CEPO is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), the American Nurses Credentialing Center (ANCC), the American Academy of Physician Assistants (AAPA), the Association of Regulatory Boards of Optometry's Council on Optometric Practitioner Education (ARBO/COPE), the Association of Social Work Boards (ASWB), the American Psychological Association (APA), the American Dental Association’s Continuing Education Recognition Program (ADA CERP), and Commission on Dietetic Registration (CDR) to provide continuing education for the health care team.

 - 7.00 Occupational Therapists (ACCME Non-Physician CME Credit)DHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education.
 For the purpose of recertification, the National Board for Certification in Occupational Therapy (NBCOT) accepts certificates of participation for educational activities certified for AMA PRA Category 1 Credit™ from organizations accredited by ACCME.
-Occupational Therapists may receive a maximum of 7.00 hours for completing this Home Study (Enduring) activity.
+Occupational Therapists may receive a maximum of 7.00 hours for completing this Enduring Material (Home Study) activity.

 - 7.00 Physical Therapists (ACCME Non-Physician CME Credit)DHA J-7 CEPO is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing education.
 Physical Therapists will be provided a certificate of participation for educational activities certified for AMA PRA Category 1 Credit™.
-Physical Therapists may receive a maximum of 7.00 hours for completing this Home Study (Enduring) activity.
+Physical Therapists may receive a maximum of 7.00 hours for completing this Enduring Material (Home Study) activity.

 To the left you will see a Course progress menu.
 If the course has not started, some or all objects may not be available.
 The menu has all of the objects that must be completed to receive your CE credit(s).
 Please click on an object to expand and make the object options viewable.
 You will see a START, RESUME, or REVIEW button in each object.
 There will also be an alert if the object is required.